jfernandz/gvtxto-parser/README.md

                      [-ot/--out-type {enhanced|raw|treatable}]
 ```

-In the case you don't provide any option, you will be prompted about input and output files and `--out-type` is set as `enhanced` by default.
+In the case you don't provide any option, you will be prompted about input and output files (tab autocompletion has not been implemented, so **I recommend one-line mode to take advantage of shell native autocompletion**) and `--out-type` is set as `enhanced` by default.

   - `enhanced`